Nomad1cOn3/Call-up/README.md

 Suggestions can be submitted to bostroff2@gmail.com.

+# Note
+Call Up! is currently in beta.
+You may encounter a wide variety of bugs/glitches if you choose to use this code.
+Please be aware of this fact and procede at your own risk and the risk of your system.

 # Release Structure
 Versions are tagged using semantic versioning.
 Mass changes are indictated in the first digit, minor functionality updates in the second digit, and big fixes are indicated with the third digit.